-For the most up to date information on concussion management please refer to the updated Consensus Statement on Concussion in Sport: the 4th International Conference on Concussion in Sport held in Zurich, November 2012 (McCrory et al. 2013).
+For the most up to date information on concussion management please refer to the updated Consensus Statement on Concussion in Sport: the 5th International Conference on Concussion in Sport held in Berlin, October of 2016 (McCrory et al. 2017 available at: http://bjsm.bmj.com/content/51/11).